Symatem/Documentation/Storage/Ontology.md

 The information remains exactly the same.
 So information does not arise form the Symbols but only from the relations between them.
 In computer science we use and apply this principle everyday and still often forget about it.

+## Representations: Internal vs. External
+The internal format is used while the system is running and can be used for in other instances of the engine as well, as long as they have the same hardware (register bit length and endianness) and run the same software version.
+It also contains a lot of redundancy in acceleration data structures.
+The external format comes into play if a migration to a different instance of the engine is needed (hardware or software version) or a part of the data is extracted and compressed for backups or transport over network.

 ## Outer Interface